ranjittherapids/single-endpoint/README.md

 # singleApi

-### The 'singleApi' package helps you to call any API without creating multiple endpoints in your app for getData.
+### The 'single-endpoint' package helps you to call any API without creating multiple endpoints in your app for getData.
 ### singleAPi for getAll api